Rowadz/Erela/docs/README.md

 ## Authentication

-Erela uses [routing-controllers](https://github.com/typestack/routing-controllers) and supports only  bearer authentication ([JWT](https://jwt.io/)) out of the box, you authenticate a request the only thing you need to do is the following
+Erela uses [routing-controllers](https://github.com/typestack/routing-controllers) and supports only  bearer authentication ([JWT](https://jwt.io/)) out of the box, to authenticate a request the only thing you need to do is the following:

 ```js
 import {